 With the Twitter Listening report, you can better understand the effectiveness of your Twitter campaigns and uncover trends in the usage of brand keywords and hashtags.

 Put Your Best Foot Forward

-Content is a huge piece of your social media marketing strategy.
-Creating powerful content that delivers results requires actionable data.
-When paid attention to, your Twitter metrics can have a significant impact on what you get out of the social network.
+Content is a massive piece of your social media marketing strategy.
+However, creating powerful content that delivers results requires actionable data.
+When paid attention to, your Twitter metrics can significantly impact what you get out of the social network.

 While there’s no right or wrong way to track your performance on Twitter, using these basic tools can help your efforts on Twitter become more productive with your reporting and social metrics.

 But are These Metrics Enough to Grow Your Business?

 Over 500 million messages are posted every day on Twitter.
 How many mentions your business?
 What about your company?
 This might be a good time to find out.
 The metrics described above are the most basic metrics offered by Twitter.
 But in a world where deep data can make or break many marketing campaigns – new metrics and new measurement methods have proven very successful.
 At Lucé Media, we offer a product called ShareRocket that provides an intense dive into social media metrics of all types.

 Our social media metrics tools will allow you to manage your entire social footprint with the social metrics that matter.
 Our SHARE and SEI® metrics are simple to understand, yet robust social metrics that change the culture and improve the performance of your entire organization.
 Strong metrics guaranteed to move your business forward.

 We have created the industry’s best real-time metrics to manage every level of your brand’s social presence.
 Look at your performance on Facebook, Twitter, and Instagram at a glance.
 Then, dive deep into our dashboards and reports for actionable insights.